chiois

 Mian Guan

 The best of the best, in our opinion.
-Homemade noodles stretched right before your eyes, a rich and flavorful broth with a generous dose of marinated pork in soy sauce: Mian Guan has something for everyone.
-It has a canteen vibe and super affordable prices; here you eat quickly, well, and without fuss.
-As a bonus, their simple fried noodles with vegetables are amazing, and the portions are ultra generous.
+Hand-pulled noodles made right before your eyes, a rich broth and a generous serving of pork marinated in soy sauce: Mian Guan has something for everyone.
+With a canteen vibe and super affordable prices, you can enjoy quick, tasty meals without any fuss.
+Plus, their simple stir-fried noodles with vegetables are a real treat, and the portions are incredibly generous.
 Perfect for a filling lunch break or a dinner that sends you straight to bed!

 Voir cette publication sur Instagram